Destiner/mev-inspect-js/README.md

 ## How it works

 It starts by fetching all event logs for a given transaction or block.
 Then, it "sorts" logs based on their source and type.
 From those logs, it extracts swap data.
 It then analyzes the swaps to find arbitrage.

-## Status

-The project is experimental.
-Currently, arbitrage, liquidations, and sandwiches are detected.
-Expect API to have breaking changes.